rails/rails/guides/source/command_line.md

 +rails dbconsole+ figures out which database you're using and drops you into whichever command line interface you would use with it (and figures out the command line parameters to give to it, too!).
 It supports MySQL, PostgreSQL, SQLite and SQLite3.

-INFO: You can also use the alias "db" to invoke the dbconsole: <tt>rails db</tt>.
+INFO: You can also use the alias "db" to invoke the dbconsole: `rails db`.

 ### +rails runner+

-<tt>runner</tt> runs Ruby code in the context of Rails non-interactively.
+`runner` runs Ruby code in the context of Rails non-interactively.
 For instance:

 ```shell
 $ rails runner "Model.long_running_method"
 ```

-INFO: You can also use the alias "r" to invoke the runner: <tt>rails r</tt>.
+INFO: You can also use the alias "r" to invoke the runner: `rails r`.

 You can specify the environment in which the +runner+ command should operate using the +-e+ switch.